Free BOTOX® (Botulinum Toxin) Patient Consent Forms (PDF)

 • Trouble breathing

-• Facial asymmetry (when one side of the face looks different than the other)
+• Facial asymmetry (when one side of the face looks different from the other)

 • The inability to speak